ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

 Simple Dynamic Scheduler is alternative scheduling utility which uses SQL Server to store all configurations and logic.
-Main characteristics of Simple Dynamic Scheduler are:
-Simple - Easy to manage (once you finish reading this page), Dynamic - Not static, Purely T-SQL - says it all, Open source - Adoptable code to suit your business needs, Light-weight - Provides only decision machanism (Run or Hold) without actually executing anything.
+ - Simple - Easy to manage (once you finish reading this page)
+ - Dynamic - Not static
+ - Purely T-SQL - says it all
+ - Open source - Adoptable code to suit your business needs
+ - Light-weight - Provides only decision machanism (Run or Hold) without actually executing anything

 ## ApexSQL Audit <a id="apexsql-audit"></a>